Southern right whales awe admirers in Patagonia after coming back from brink of extinction

 PENÍNSULA VALDÉS, Argentina — After coming back from the brink of extinction, Southern right whales are swimming in greater numbers off the coast of Argentina's Patagonia this year, delighting tourists seeking to catch a glimpse of their acrobatics.

-Peninsula Valdes, located in the Patagonian province of Chubut, is globally important for the conservation of marine mammals and is home to a key breeding population of Southern right whales — an endangered species — as well as elephant seals and sea lions.
+Peninsula Valdés, located in the Patagonian province of Chubut, is globally important for the conservation of marine mammals and is home to a key breeding population of Southern right whales — once an endangered species — as well as elephant seals and sea lions.

 “I’ve seen whales in Canada and California, but this was the best and probably the largest number of whales I’ve ever seen in my life,” said Tino Ventz, a German tourist who recently visited the peninsula with his girlfriend.

-Whale-watching season in Argentina peaks between August and September.
+Whale-watching season in the south American country peaks between August and September.
 This year, more than 2,000 whales have been spotted, though the actual number is likely higher, scientists say.

 Ventz, 24, and his partner joined Argentine Andrea Delfino and her children on a boat trip.
 Southern winds stirred the whales into more acrobatic breaching, a spectacle that leaves an indelible impression on those who witness it.

 Watching from the beach, Agustina Guidolín, fulfilled her dream of witnessing “the immensity that borders on the magical and the wild.”
-The tourists were at El Doradillo Park, a protected natural area in Puerto Madryn where whales give birth very close to the shore.
+The tourists were at El Doradillo Park, a protected natural area in Puerto Madryn, where whales spend time close to shore with their young after giving birth.

 Santiago Fernández, a biologist with Argentina’s National Scientific and Technical Research Council, is part of a project that since 1999 has carried out two to three aerial surveys each year along 640 kilometers (400 miles) of Patagonian coastline.
 This year’s count recorded 2,100 whales — 863 of them mothers with calves, and the rest solitary individuals.